fmfnet/DOH/README.md

 When parameters have an invalid value, an InvalidValurException will be raised

-Valid record types: NS, MX, TXT, A, AAAA, CNAME, SPF, SOA, PTR, SRV
+Valid record types: NS, MX, TXT, A, AAAA, CNAME, SPF, SOA, PTR, SRV, DS, DNSKEY

 The response is an array with the returned responses.
 If the query don't have a valid response or an error ocurrs, the call will return an empty array and set